-No radio gets more positive feedback from both expert reviewers and users than the Midland WR-300 (*Est. $65) .
-And even though it has been around for a while now, the radio continues to draw raves.
-Graham McClung, editor of enthusiast sites Home-Weather-Stations-Guide.com and WeatherRadioGuide.com, says the WR-300 is still a strong choice among desktop weather radios -- although it may have competition from a couple of promising newcomers.
-Among its positives are accessory outlets that let you link the WR-300 to a public-address system or to auxiliary warning devices such as strobe warning lights and pillow vibrators, making the unit ideal for those who are hearing impaired.
+The WR-300 receives solid praise from Graham McClung, editor of enthusiast sites Home-Weather-Stations-Guide.com and WeatherRadioGuide.com, who says it's a strong choice among desktop weather radios.
+Among its positives are accessory connections that let you link the WR-300 to a public-address system or to auxiliary warning devices such as strobe warning lights and pillow vibrators, making the unit ideal for those who are hearing impaired.

-On his website, ham-radio enthusiast Richard C. Rhodes performs an extensive test of the Midland WR-300 and offers points to consider when programming a weather radio with Specific Area Messaging Encoding (SAME).
-He says the WR-300 requires obtaining the SAME location codes on your own -- they're available from the National Weather Service website -- and entering them manually.
-On the upside, blocking unwanted alerts is easy, and he appreciates that the radio lets users add future alert codes.
+The Midland WR-300 can store up to 23 Specific Area Messaging Encoding (SAME) location codes (often called county codes).
+Like other weather radios with the technology, the WR-300 requires obtaining the SAME codes on your own -- they're available from the National Weather Service website -- and entering them manually.
+On the upside, blocking unwanted alerts is easy, says ham-radio enthusiast Richard C. Rhodes, who performs extensive testing of the WR-300 on his website.
+Rhodes also appreciates how the radio lets users add future alert codes.

-The newer Sangean CL-100 (*Est. $65) doesn't get nearly as much feedback as the WR-300, but available reviews suggest it has been very well received.
-This Public Alert certified desktop weather radio with SAME costs the same as the Midland WR-300 but holds 25 county codes vs. the WR-300's 30.
-However, owners appreciate the CL-100's ability to shut down at the end of a broadcast alert; the WR-300 will either repeat the message for several minutes or require a manual shut-off.
+The Sangean CL-100 (*Est. $65) doesn't get nearly as much feedback as the WR-300, but available reviews suggest that it has been very well received.
+This Public Alert-certified desktop weather radio with SAME costs a little more than the Midland WR-300.
+Owners do appreciate the CL-100's ability to hold up to 30 county codes and that it will automatically shut down at the end of a broadcast alert; the WR-300 will either repeat the message for several minutes or require a manual shut-off.
 Graham McClung says the Sangean CL-100 is very easy to program and functions much better as a standard clock radio than the Midland WR-300 does.
-Users who post reviews at Amazon.com and Walmart.com tend to agree.
+Users who post reviews at Amazon.com tend to agree.
 Complaints are few, although a handful of owners mention substandard functionality or poor reception.